The general Brannan coefficient conjecture I: Watson-lemma approximations: Extension to ( )

 \section{Extension to \texorpdfstring{$\phi \in [0,\phi_0)$}{} (\texorpdfstring{$\theta \in (\pi-\phi_0,\pi]$}{})}

 The Watson large $n$ expansion breaks down near $\phi=0$, as can be seen from \cref{eq33} which becomes unbounded in this limit.
-A possible approach for $\phi \in [0,\phi_0)$ ($\phi_0=0.061$) is to replace \cref{eq37} with a uniform approximation for large $n$, valid near $\phi=0$, involving the Kummer function \cite[Eq.
-13.4.4]{NIST:DLMF}
+In a subsequent paper we tackle $\phi \in [0,\phi_0)$ by replacing \cref{eq36,eq37} with uniform approximations for large $n$, valid near and at $\phi=0$, involving integrals of the form